Founder & CEO

 Born and raised in Fort Myers, Florida, Angela Melvin is the Founder of Valerie’s House, based on a successful national model that focuses on providing children and families who have lost a loved one a loving place where they can grieve together and learn the tools to go on and live successful lives.

 As a 10-year-old child in Fort Myers, Angela lost her mother, Valerie, to a car accident.
-With the help of a strong family structure and father figure, she went on to build a successful career and life despite her tragedy.
-But Angela knows that she is an exception to the rule.
-Statistically, most children of loss flounder in life and often become a burden on the “system.”
-Yet, even today Angela says, “With a place like Valerie’s House, I would have connected with children like me and it could have made all the difference in my healing.”
+With the help of a strong family structure and father, Angela was able to go on in life, despite her tragedy.
+Yet, even today Angela says, “With a place like Valerie’s House, I would have connected with children like me...”
 Read more about Angela.

 Danielle Visone, MSW